Best Practices for Mowing in Minnesota

 Mowing your Minnesota lawn can seem like a daunting task.
-It can be time-consuming, usually requires some labor, and small details like grass length and fertilizer can be difficult to remember.
-Luckily, the Minnesota lawn mowing experts at Rainbow Lawncare have compiled a list of frequently asked questions (and their answers!), so you have the best practices guide to refer to when mowing your lawn!
+It can be time-consuming, requires owning and maintaining equipment, and small details like grass length and watering needs can be challenging to remember.
+Luckily, the Minnesota lawn experts at Rainbow Lawncare have compiled a list of lawn mowing tips, along with frequently asked questions (and their answers!), so you have a guide of best practices to refer to when mowing your lawn!

 Proper lawn mowing increases root depth, reduces weeds, and helps your grass resist diseases and insects.
 However, mowing improperly can be detrimental to your lawn.
-It can increase the need for water and fertilizer, along with weak, shallow root systems and decreased drought tolerance.
+It can increase the need for water and fertilizer and promote weak, shallow root systems leading to decreased drought tolerance.

 - Plan to mow from late April to early November